brenthompson2/MIDI/README.md

 **** PROJECT OUTLINE ****
 main.cpp = basic functions for writing a standard midi file
-    including: wb, writeVLQ, writeSMF, writeHeader, writeTrackLength, etc. calls writeTrackEvent from trackEvents.cpp to write individual tracks will contain algorithms for making chords, arpeggios, scales, etc.
+    including: wb, writeVLQ, writeSMF, writeHeader, etc.
+    calls writeTrackEvent from trackMelody.cpp to write individual tracks

-channelMessages.cpp = where channel messages are written

-metaEvents.cpp = where metaEvents are written
+channelMessages.cpp = where channel messages are written metaEvents.cpp = where metaEvents are written

-MIDIconst.h = creates a bunch of constants that make the code easier for the human to read and write
+MIDIconst.h = creates a bunch of constants that make the MIDI code easier for the human to read and write

-trackMelody.cpp = where a track is written. calls the individual functions to write the events for a track
+trackMelody.cpp = where the measureList will be translated into the MIDI file
-	calls functions from channelMessages.cpp and metaEvents.cpp to write individual events

-trackChords.cpp = where a track is written. calls the individual functions to write the events for a track
-	calls functions from channelMessages.cpp and metaEvents.cpp to write individual events

-trackDrums.cpp = where a track is written. calls the individual functions to write the events for a track
-	calls functions from channelMessages.cpp and metaEvents.cpp to write individual events
+fileReader.cpp = where the notMIDI file will be read into the measureList

+measureList.cpp = Implementation for measureList ADT
+	represented with a measureList and numMeasures

+measure.cpp = Implementation of measure ADT
+	represented with an array of 16 BEAT elements

+BEAT = represented as a Struct of numEvents and an eventArray of 10 EVENT elements

+EVENT = represented as a Struct with eventName and 3 data variables